Melbourne 2030

 The existence of Melbourne 2030 gives the Victorian Civil and Administrative Tribunal (VCAT) the policy rationale to determine planning disputes in favour of developments that it judges to be in accordance with the metropolitan strategy's objectives.

 The policy was amended in late 2008 to become Melbourne @ Five Million in response to increased population forecasts and an increased demand for housing.
 The update provisioned for an extended growth boundary and is reinforcing the aim of a multi-centre metropolitan area by lifting the hierarchic level of six Principal Activity Centres (PAC) to Central Activities Districts (CAD).
-The centres of Box Hill, Broadmeadows, Dandenong, Footscray, Frankston and Ringwood will thus have to provide similar services and functions as central Melbourne.
+The centres of Box Hill, Bundoora, Cranbourne, Doncaster, Geelong, Oakleigh, Frankston and Melton will thus have to provide similar services and functions as central Melbourne.